Zzzeen2552/storytelling-mastery-skill/README.md

 ## License

-Made with ❤️ for the agency.
+Made with ❤️ for the people.